Board of Zoning Appeals

 - A complete list of the property owners located within 200' in all directions from subject property must be attached or included on the application.

 - A money order or personal check must be submitted with the application made payable to the City of Cuyahoga Falls; the cost for a Single Residential Variance is $75.00, Commercial/Industrial/Institutional Variance is $125.00.

-- 15 folded scale drawings or site plan (for larger proposals) must be submitted with one copy of the application as follows:
+- One folded scale drawing or site plan (for larger proposals) and a digital copy in PDF format must be submitted with one copy of the application as follows: